Seahawks-Rams on Thursday night could shift a budding rivalry into a higher gear

 Wright allowed that as a defensive player, maybe it’s the nature of the games that have differentiated the contests with the Rams the last few years and those against the 49ers.

 “The 49ers, it just felt like it was the Super Bowl when we was playing them in that time,’’ he said.
 “Those games were low-scoring.
-(Against the Rams) it’s pretty much just been a shootout the past few times and I don’t look at it like San Fran at all.’’
+(Against the Rams,) it’s pretty much just been a shootout the past few times and I don’t look at it like San Fran at all.’’

 So, maybe it’s not a true rivalry just yet — we’re not going to argue what players say.